 In 1977, the first ever Special Commission on the practical operation of an HCCH Convention was convened to discuss the Service Convention, marking the beginning of what would become the post-Convention work of the HCCH, a fundamental element of its operations today.
 A second Special Commission meeting was held in 1978 to discuss the Evidence Convention.

 The expansion of the HCCH accelerated throughout the 1980s and 1990s, its Membership growing from 27 to 47 States.
 The majority of these new Members were States in Eastern Europe, Latin America, Asia and the Middle East.
 This was a reflection of the increased interest in HCCH Conventions from across the globe and was an important part of the Organisation’s transformation into a global intergovernmental organisation.

-The emergence of the four modern HCCH Children’s Conventions is another important development of this period.
+The establishment of the four modern HCCH Conventions relating to children is another major development of this period.
 The Child Abduction Convention was adopted in 1980, followed by the Adoption Convention in 1993 and the Child Protection Convention in 1996.
-While the Child Support Convention and its accompanying protocol would not be adopted until 2007, preparatory work began in the 1990s with a formal review of existing HCCH Conventions concerning maintenance conducted by the Special Commission meetings of November 1995 and April 1999.
+Although the Child Support Convention and its Protocol were only adopted in 2007, the preparatory work began in the 1990s with the formal review of the existing HCCH Maintenance Conventions at the Special Commission meetings of November 1995 and April 1999.